LukeNK/Senerean/MPI/factbooks/overview.md

 [b][u][size=150][anchor=Ety]Etymology[/anchor][/b][/u][/size]

     There isn't any official theory for the origin of [i]Senerean[/i] (and hence the word "Nenerean").
-Many theories were suggested, but all of them were rejected on one or miltiple fatal flaw.
+Many theories were suggested, but all of them were rejected on one or more fatal flaw.
 The name "Senerean" never got its official origin, but many evidences suggest that it come from the word "share" in English.

     The word "Nenerean" have the origin stem from the word "Northern Senerean", where the starting constant starting to merge.
 The origin of "Menerean" also developed similarly.